Conrad Orzel: 2017–2018 season

 Orzel placed seventh at his first Junior Grand Prix assignment in Linz, Austria.
 In his second event in Poland, he won the bronze medal.
 Orzel moved to the senior level domestically, placing eleventh at the 2018 national championships.
 He ended the season at the 2018 World Junior Championships, where he placed thirteenth again.

 2018–2019 season

 Orzel decided to leave his longtime coach Eva Najarro, transferring to the Toronto Cricket, Skating & Curling Club under the tutelage of Lee Barkell.
 He was again named to Skate Canada's NextGen team.
 Orzel placed fourth at both of his JGP assignments, coming only 0.01 points away from a bronze medal at 2018 JGP Slovenia after setting new personal bests in both the free skate and in total score.

-At the 2019 Canadian Championships, Orzel placed fourth in the short program, skating completely cleanly.
+At the 2019 Canadian Championships, Orzel placed fourth in the short program.
 He had a difficult free skate, dropping to fifth place overall.
 Because Orzel finished behind both Stephen Gogolev and Joseph Phan, he was not named to Canada's team for the World Junior Championships.
 He was instead assigned to the 2019 Bavarian Open, making his senior international debut, where he won the silver medal.